Spacemap Go Help

-The Channel View provides the controls available for a single Spacemap Go channel.
+The Channel View presents all of the controls for a single Spacemap Go channel to the user.

 Fundamentally, Spacemap Go controls the Summing Matrix cross-point levels of Galileo GALAXY processors.
 Each Spacemap Go Channel represents a GALAXY processor input.
 Each input can be routed to any output at any level between -inf and 0 dB.
-In the Summing Matrix, the level of each cross-point can be changed continuously or have a static value.
-The outputs are represented as Speaker Nodes in the app.
+The system outputs are represented as Speaker Nodes in the app.

 For each channel, the Summing Matrix cross-point levels can be changed using one of three methods:

 The settings of individual channels or groups of channels are stored and recalled using Channel Snapshots (Mix View).
-Individual Channel Snapshots can be created in the Channel View by tapping the Capture Snapshot button (1).
+Individual Channel Snapshots can be created in the Channel View by tapping the Capture Snapshot button, above.

-Use the navigation buttons to display the next or previous channel (2).
-Tap the channel name to open the channel selection pop-over (2).
+Use the navigation buttons to display the next or previous channel, above.
+Tap the channel name to open the channel selection pop-over.
 Tap-hold the channel name to edit.

-Each channel can have two Spacemaps (3) and one Trajectory (4).
+Each channel can have one or two Spacemaps and one Trajectory, above.

-Tap the name of a Spacemap (3) or Trajectory (4) to open the library and either make another selection or select none.
+Tap the name of a Spacemap or Trajectory to open the library, make another selection or select none.

 Use the Create View to add user-created Spacemaps to the Snapshot Library.

-Tap a Spacemap to select it (1), then tap SELECT ADDITIONAL CHANNELS (2) to add the Spacemap to multiple channels or tap DONE (3) to add the Spacemap to the channel.
+Tap a Spacemap to select it, above, then tap SELECT ADDITIONAL CHANNELS to add the Spacemap to multiple channels or tap DONE to add the Spacemap to the channel.

-Tap either Spacemap name (1) to make a different selection, including none.
+SPACEMAP NAME: Tap either to make a different selection, including none.

-When two Spacemaps are added, the percentage slider (2) adjusts the percentage of input signal routed to each Spacemap.
-The slider changes color and the Spacemap changes depending on which Spacemap has the highest percentage, although both are receiving signal unless the percentage is zero for either one.
+PERCENTAGE: When two Spacemaps are added, this slider adjusts the percentage of input signal routed to each Spacemap.
+The slider changes color and the Spacemap displayed changes depending on which Spacemap has the higher percentage, although both are receiving signal unless the percentage is zero for either one.
 There are advantages to using two Spacemaps; see details on the Spacemaps page.

-Tap POSITION button (3) to enable gesture control of the Spacemap Panner (4).
+POSITION MODE: Enables gesture control of the Spacemap Panner .

-The X and Y coordinates of the Spacemap Panner are displayed (5).
-Tap to enter precise coordinates.
+XY POSITION: Displays the X and Y coordinates of the Spacemap Panner.
+Tap values to enter coordinates.

-Spread (6) controls how much of the input signal to routed to all of the speaker nodes in the Spacemap, regardless of the Spacemap Panner location.
+SPREAD: Controls how much of the input signal to routed to all of the speaker nodes in the Spacemap, regardless of the Spacemap Panner location.
 When set to 0%, no signal is “spread.”
 As the Spread percentage is increased, the level of the input signal routed to each Speaker Node is increased.
 When 100% is selected, the input signal is routed to all Speaker Nodes at 0 dB.
-The slider is logarithmic.
+This slider is logarithmic.

 Add a Trajectory